-- has received deferred prosecution under the Family Code for conduct defined as a felony offense in Title 5 of the Penal Code; - has been found by a court or jury to have engaged in delinquent conduct under the Family Code for conduct defined as a felony offense in Title 5 of the Penal Code; - is charged with engaging in conduct defined as a felony offense in Title 5 of the Penal Code; - has been referred to a juvenile court for allegedly engaging in delinquent conduct under the Family Code for conduct defined as a felony offense in Title 5 of the Penal Code; - has received probation or deferred adjudication for a felony offense under Title 5 of the Penal Code; - has been convicted of a felony offense under Title 5 of the Penal Code; or - has been arrested for or charged with a felony offense under Title 5 of the Penal Code.
+- has received deferred prosecution under the Family Code for conduct defined as a felony offense in Title 5 of the Penal Code - has been found by a court or jury to have engaged in delinquent conduct under the Family Code for conduct defined as a felony offense in Title 5 of the Penal Code; - is charged with engaging in conduct defined as a felony offense in Title 5 of the Penal Code; - has been referred to a juvenile court for allegedly engaging in delinquent conduct under the Family Code for conduct defined as a felony offense in Title 5 of the Penal Code; - · has received probation or deferred adjudication for a felony

+- offense under Title 5 of the Penal Code; - has been convicted of a felony offense under Title 5 of the Penal Code; or - has been arrested for or charged with a felony offense under Title 5 of the Penal Code.

 Before the expulsion, the principal must also determine that the student's presence in the classroom threatens the safety of the other students or teachers; will be detrimental to the educational process; or is not in the best interests of the district's students.
-Title 5 felonies include criminal homicide; murder; capital murder; manslaughter; criminally negligent homicide; false imprisonment; kidnapping; aggravated kidnapping; indecency with a child; sexual assault; aggravated sexual assault; injury to a child, elderly individual, or disabled individual; abandoning or endangering a child; deadly conduct; terroristic threat; aiding suicide; or tampering with a consumer product.
+Title 5 felonies include murder, capital murder, manslaughter, criminally negligent homicide, false imprisonment, kidnapping, aggravated kidnapping, trafficking of persons, indecency with a child, improper photography or visual recording, assault of a public servant, assault of a security officer, assault of an emergency services person, assault of a correctional officer, sexual assault, aggravated assault, aggravated sexual assault, injury to a child, elderly or disabled individual, abandoning or endangering a child, deadly conduct, terroristic threat, aiding suicide, and tampering with consumer product.
 The expulsion shall last until: